dev-academy-programme/orientation---Archived/9-information/changing-cohorts-or-withdrawing/README.md

 **If you have not started Phase 0** yet, or are in the Week 0 module, please contact both <mailto:admissions@devacademy.co.nz> and your phase-0 facilitator to let us know of your decision.

-You will need to complete the [withdrawl form](http://goo.gl/forms/heEV7aH0zh)
+You will need to complete the [withdrawal form](http://goo.gl/forms/heEV7aH0zh)